Dalevyy/odin-recipes/README.md

 The goal of this project is to design a website that allows a user to look at recipes.
 This will be done through basic HTML, so it will not look the best, but it will teach me how to work in HTML on my own.
+The site will also be stylized using basic CSS as well.